 The Snow Queen

-If all these depictions seem familiar even to those who haven’t read the book, they are right.
+If all these depictions seem familiar to you even if you haven’t read the book, you are right.
 The same scene occurs in the Hans Christian Anderson fairy tale The Snow Queen, in which the glamorous, supernatural Queen of Winter encounters young Kay as he is sledding in the woods.
 She tempts him away from his childhood sweetheart Gerda and carries him off in her sleigh.

 Sometimes, as in the Russian illustration above, the Snow Queen has Kay hitch his sled to hers.
 Other times she bundles him up inside with her, with more than a little hint of eroticism in it.